2022 UCF Knights football team: Georgia Tech

 UCF faced Georgia Tech for the fifth time, and first time at home.
 The game effectively replaced a scheduled 2017 home matchup that was cancelled due to Hurricane Irma.
 Quarterback John Rhys Plumlee struggled in the air, with only 8 completions for 49 yards.
 But the defense and special teams unit made crucial plays in the game.
 Freshman kicker Colton Boomer went four-for-four on field goals, and Quadric Bullard returned a blocked punt for a touchdown, as UCF came away with a 27–10 victory.
 The UCF ground game did their part, putting up 284 yards rushing in the win.

 George O'Leary, former head coach of UCF, and former head coach of Georgia Tech, did the coin toss at the start of the game.
 Georgia Tech won the toss and elected to defer.
 The Knights took the opening kickoff, and went on 20-play, 71-yard drive, that took 9:47 off the clock.
 The Knights had two third down conversions and two fourth down conversions.
 The drive finally stalled at the 4 yard line, and Colton Boomer kicked a chip-shot field goal to give UCF an early 3–0 lead.
 Georgia Tech's first possession ended with a missed field goal.
 UCF was able to then drive to the Yellow Jackets 34 yard line, but Plumlee's deep pass was intercepted at the 2 yard line.
-The teams traded punts, and Georgia Tech took over at the their own 27 yard line.
+The teams traded punts, and Georgia Tech took over at their own 27 yard line.

 Jeff Sims threw 14 yards to Hassan Hal to advance to their 41.
 Then Sims found Malachi Carter who broke free for a 59-yard touchdown.
 Yellow Jackets led 7–3 with 5:54 to go in the second quarter.
 UCF added a field goal, and the score was 7–6 with 1:39 left.
 Facing 4th & 9 at their own 39 yard line with 35 seconds to go, the Yellow Jackets line up for a punt.
 The punt was blocked by Jarvis Ware and Quadric Bullard ran the ball back 29 yards for a touchdown.
 The Knights 13–7 at halftime, despite only 58 yards of total offense.